Radial drift in warped protoplanetary disks: Introduction

 Streaming-instability is a promising suggested solution to overcome the meter-size barriers \citep{YoudinGoodman2005}, in which the local concentration of solids in the disk is catalyzed to a point where gravitational collapse could take place and give rise to the formation of larger objects.
 Another suggested solution is the seeding of already-formed objects, including km-size objects.
 In this approach, low-probability events of planet formation are sufficient to explain the total number of exoplanets, due to an external transport of planet-seeds, such that together with streaming-instability for example, the whole population of planets could be explained \citep{GrishinPeretsAvni2019}.
-Another direction considers pressure traps.
-Dust grains move towards the pressure maxima, which for flat smooth disks are located on the inner edge of the disk.
-Any local pressure maximum will attract the grains as well and if the maximum is large enough, it will attract further grains and form a runaway growth, suppressing radial-drift and fragmentation -- this is a pressure trap \citep{Whipple1972}.
-Several types of traps were suggested, including vortices (e.g. \citealp{BargeSommeria1995}), planet gap edges (e.g. \citealp{Pinilla2012gap_edges}), self-induced \citep{Gonzalez2017} and dynamically/precession induced in circumbinary disks \citep{AlyLodato2020,Longarini2021,Aly2021}.
-While some of these traps could form spontaneously in disks, other mechanisms require special conditions and the formation mechanism of pressure traps is still in ongoing research.
-The source of pressure traps is still under an ongoing research (see a detailed review in \citealp{PinillaYoudin2017}).
-In this paper, we introduce a formalism to calculate the profile of a pressure trap induced by an external torque, and demonstrate our calculation for several examples, including torques from circumbinary disks or planet edges.
-This model might have various important implications on the early stages of planet formation in distorted disks, as we will discuss later in this paper.

-Pressure traps could be thought of as perturbations in the general gas density profile, and as such, we suggest that further types of distorted disks could produce pressure traps.
-Many protoplanetary disks are distorted, due to various astrophysical mechanisms including warping and even breaking due to binary interactions, flybys and other external torques (e.g. \citealp{LubowMartin2018,Nealon2018,Kraus2020}).
-We claim that together with the other mechanisms pointed out earlier, these could constitute as fertile ground for the formation of pressure traps.
-The response of the disk to the external perturbation varies with the source and its duration.
-While some perturbations, such as torques from binaries, are long-living, others such as flybys could lead only to short-term effects.
+Another suggested solution is dust traps.
+The first dust traps to be suggested were pressure traps, in which local pressure maxima in the disk induce zero pressure gradient, which suppresses the usual radial drift and leads to a dust pile-up\citep{Nakagawa1986,Whipple1972}.
+Several mechanisms were suggested as sources for these traps, including vortices (e.g. \citealp{BargeSommeria1995}), planet gap edges (e.g. \citealp{Pinilla2012gap_edges}) and self-induced \citep{Gonzalez2017}.
+Recently, it was suggested that a dust trap could be formed not only by pressure gradient, but also due to precession difference \cite{AlyLodato2020,Longarini2021}.
+In distorted disks, the gas and dust precess differently, such that dust rings are formed, and there are locations in which the relative velocity between gas and dust becomes zero and the radial drift is suppressed.